Agriculture in Ireland: Regulation

 The agricultural industry in Ireland is under the responsibility of the Department of Agriculture, Food and the Marine (An Roinn Talmhaíochta, Bia agus Mara).
-Bord Bia is responsible for promoting the food and horticultural products of the industry and Teagasc has a role in research and providing information to farmers.
+Bord Bia is responsible for promoting the food and horticultural products of the industry, and Teagasc has a role in research and providing information to farmers.
+Dairy farmers are held to high standards making the quality of dairy products a significant factor in the operation of such businesses.
+Dairy farmers in Ireland are supervised by and regularly undergo inspections, product sampling, and audits through the Dairy Controls and Certification Division to ensure that specific standards are fulfilled.

 Trade

 Imports

-In 2020, Ireland's imports of Agri-food products totalled $10.978 billion.
+In 2020, Ireland's imports of agri-food products totalled $10.626 billion.
+Despite Ireland's prominent agriculture productions, Ireland imports around 80 percent of its animal feed, food, beverages, and other agri-food products.
+While agri-food products are mainly provided by the United Kingdom, Ireland imports goods from several other countries, such as France, Netherlands, and Italy.